 The first two pictures in the Gallery are aerial views of our condo complex.
 It is hard to appreciate how close we are to the Gulf and bay without seeing it from the air.
-Our condo sits on a VERY narrow strip of sand.
-That gives us the unique advantage of having direct beachfront Gulf views across the west side, and direct views of the bay inlet across the east side and from the balcony.
+Our condo sits on a VERY narrow strip of sand, which gives us the unique advantage of being direct oceanfront and having an unobstructed view of the beach and Gulf of Mexico from every room except the guest bedroom.
+You can enjoy a direct view of the bay inlet from our guest bedroom and east balcony.

-The distance from the lanai to the Gulf varies a little with the tide, but it’s typically about 200 feet, and even during the peak of tourist season, you’ll find plenty of room to set up your umbrella and chairs for a day on the beach.
+The distance from the lanai to the Gulf varies a little with the tide, but it’s typically about 150 feet, and even during the peak of tourist season, you’ll find plenty of room to set up your umbrella and chairs.

-North of the public beach you can walk about 1.5 miles to what it known as “Point of Rocks;” a rocky outcropping that separates us from northern Siesta Key.
+You can walk about 1.5 miles to the north what it known as “Point of Rocks;” a rocky outcropping that separates us from northern Siesta Key.
 To the south you can walk farther than your legs will probably take you.
-I’ve made it as far as five miles before turning back, and I don’t know of anything beyond stamina that would stop you from walking the entire 13 miles to the southern tip of Casey’s Key.
+I’ve made it as far as five miles before turning back, and I don’t know of anything beyond stamina that would stop you from walking to the southern tip of Casey’s Key.

-Midnight Pass, which once separated Casey’s Key from Siesta Key was closed off by a hurricane decades ago.
-With the islands so narrow, there is a mile or so of totally undeveloped beachfront to explore.
-If you keep walking past that, the next house you’ll see set well back from the Gulf belongs to Steven King.
+To the south of us the island quickly narrows to only about 200 feet and there is a mile or so of totally undeveloped beachfront to explore.
+If you keep walking past that, the next house you’ll see set well back from the Gulf belongs to Stephen King.